 1. Don’t overlook close-to-home options.
-You could save hundreds by choosing short-haul flights over long-haul.
+You could save hundreds by choosing short-haul flights over long-haul, and european minimoons are an amazing way to spend your first few weeks of married life.

 5. If you’re brave and aren’t wed to the idea of a particular destination, hold out for last-minute deals.
 Companies such as Turquoise Holidays and Virgin Holidays have great discounts most months on late bookings.
 Or sign up for newsletters from your favourite hotels, which often feature good discounts.